Housing Day 2025

 H. Social housing regulation and consumer standards.
 (Andrew Lane, Jeremy Ogilvie-Harris)

-15:00 – 16:00 Plenary: A look ahead to 2026 with Ranjit Bhose KC, Kelvin Rutledge KC and Catherine Rowlands
+15:00 – 16:00 Plenary: The Mazur Ruling and what it means for litigation rights; and the year ahead in Housing Law with Ranjit Bhose KC, Kelvin Rutledge KC, Jackson Sirica, and Catherine Rowlands

-16:00 – 17:00 Drinks reception
+16:00 – 17:00 Networking reception

 Timings, content and speakers are subject to change